stetinam/RFD-VIM/README.md

 - `asnase_example.txt` - Example configuration file

 ## Notice
 Made with assistance from Claude Code.
+Double check output before use.
 This PyMOL tool could interfere with some native PyMOL functions.

 ## License